TommyLau/msb2txt/README.md

 - `msb2txt.py`: Python script that parses MSB files and extracts text using the font data
 - `mpk_extractor.py`: Python script that extracts files from MPK archives
+- `font_ftv1_2.txt`: Character set data extracted from "Famicom Detective Club: The Missing Heir" and "Famicom Detective Club: The Girl Who Stands Behind" from Nintendo Switch.
+This file contains the complete character set used in the games, including Japanese characters, ASCII symbols, and various special characters.
-- `font.txt`: Character set data extracted from the original "Famicom Detective Club" game from Nintendo Switch.
+- `font_gl.txt`: Character set data extracted from "Famicom Detective Club: Emio – The Smiling Man" from Nintendo Switch.
 This file contains the complete character set used in the game, including Japanese characters, ASCII symbols, and various special characters.
 - `name.txt`: Player name file containing the player's surname and given name, separated by a space.
 This is used to replace player name commands in the text.

 ## Player Names